Choosing the Right Lens Color for Fishing

 Overcast or “Low Light” Conditions vs. Bright Sunny Days

 If it’s particularly bright and you are NOT sight-fishing, we recommend grey lenses.
 These are going to be darker and keep your eyes more relaxed throughout the day in these conditions.
-If you are sight-fishing on bright days, we recommend a mirror on copper lenses.
+If you are sight-fishing on bright days, we would recommend a copper and/or mirrored lens.

-Best Lens Color For Fly Fishing in Montana
+Best Lens Color For Sight or Fly Fishing

 • Amazing clarity